twentyOne2x/attnmarkets-docs/pages/introduction/banking-the-internet-of-revenue.md

 - launchpad reputation,
 - and explicit commitments to route future revenues once live.

+While the line is unused, unencumbered balances in the revenue account can continue to earn simple onchain yield.

 ---

 ## 3. A USD yield token backed by revenue deals